How to Register for an Academic Internship

 To help offset costs such as travel, parking, tuition, and etc. incurred by students participating in internships during the fall and spring terms, the Randall and Lindley families have generously donated money to assist students.

 - Eligibility: Enroll in at least one graded unit before week 7 of the term.
 Additional units may be taken credit/no credit.
+Students interning in D.C. are eligible for this scholarship.

 - Distribution: As long as funds are available, each eligible student will receive a $500 scholarship toward their student account.* (As long as funds are available.)